B Optom Course

-“Optometry is a health care profession that is autonomous, educated and regulated (licensed/ registered), and optometrists are the primary health care practitioners of the eye and visual system who provide comprehensive eye and vision care, which includes refraction and dispensing, detection/diagnosis and management of disease in the eye, and the rehabilitation of conditions of the visual system. “ - World Council of Optometry
+“Optometry is a health care profession that is autonomous, educated and regulated (licensed/ registered), and optometrists are the primary health care practitioners of the eye and visual system who provide comprehensive eye and vision care, which includes refraction and dispensing, detection/diagnosis and management of disease in the eye, and the rehabilitation of conditions of the visual system. - World Council of Optometry

 If any pathological condition is detected during the examination, the optometrist refers the patient to an ophthalmologist (ophthalmic surgeon) for medical therapy and/or surgical correction.
-Optometric practice does not only include the determination of the refractive status of the eyes, prescribing and dispensing of glasses, it has a wider scope than that.
-With the advance of technology, and newer products being introduced in quick succession, an optometrist is also required to upgrade his knowledge continuously.
-For an optometrist to be a thorough professional, his optometric education through the proper channels is very important.
+Optometric practice does not only include the determination of the refractive status of the eyes, prescribing and dispensing of glasses, but it has a wider scope than that.
+With the advancement of technology, and newer products being introduced in quick succession, an optometrist is also required to upgrade his knowledge continuously.
+For an optometrist to be a thorough professional, his optometric education through a proper channels is very important.

-Baccalaureate in Optometry:
+Bachelor in Optometry: